06 Apr 2022By Kate Bibby

 For words that don’t follow a particular rule, acrostics can be a great memory aid.
 In an acrostic, each sentence begins with the letters of the word in question.
 For example, Rhythm Helps Your Two Hips Move is an acrostic for ‘rhythm’.
 Thinking up fun and silly acrostics for words your child struggles with together will make the word seem less intimidating, as well as jog their memory.

-3. Focus on the hard bit of the word
+3. Focus on the difficult part of the word

 Often there’s only one part of a word that is particularly difficult to spell, perhaps because of a silent letter or because it’s an exception to a spelling pattern.
 Write out the word and highlight the tricky part so that it stands out and is cemented in your child’s memory as something to watch out for.

-Sounding out the word by each syllable, for example ‘Wed-Nes-Day’ is a good way for your child to remember sneaky silent letters.
+Sounding out the word by each syllable is a good way to help your child remember sneaky, silent letters.
+For example, remembering Wed-nes-day for Wednesday, or Feb-ru-ary for February.

 5. Sing the letters out loud